Leukemia/Lymphoma Phenotyping Evaluation by Flow Cytometry

 Diagnosis/Treatment Issues

-• Specimens include bone marrow, whole blood, tissue, or fluid
+• Specimens include bone marrow, whole blood, tissue, or fluid.

-• Phenotyping may aid in monitoring response to therapy in individuals with an established diagnosis of hematopoietic neoplasms
+• Phenotyping may aid in monitoring response to therapy in individuals with an established diagnosis of hematopoietic neoplasms.

 Test Interpretation

-• Markers analyzed as needed, based on clinical evidence, to fully characterize any abnormalities identified by the screening panel.
+• Markers are analyzed as needed, based on clinical evidence, to fully characterize any abnormalities identified by the screening panel.

 • Antigens included: